Why do we write? Why do we feel driven to do it? Perhaps its a state of mind. Some believe it is a calling.

 I wonder how many of them wished they’d answered with, “How the hell would I know, I’m not a bloody mind reader you idiot?” or a series of four letter words to that effect.
 Perhaps the reason I haven’t been subjected to stupidity like that is because the only thing my neighbours do know for certain about me is that I don’t suffer fools.

-After twenty-one years of writing, what is patently obvious to me is that we are a breed apart from the rest…
+After twenty-five, going on twenty-six years of writing, what is patently obvious to me is that we are a breed apart from the rest…